vuevert/Vert-Core/README.md

 ## Take care of yourself

-I have done several projects with this tool, but however it is a early version, so take care of yourself, leave me a issue if there is a bug.
+I have developed several projects with this tool however please take care of yourself, leave me a issue if there is a bug.

+## Which projects?

+Some projects for https://live.bilibili.com/ and https://manga.bilibili.com/

 ## License